Follow Us On

 • Deed of gift form for transferring assets to revocable trust.

-For high net worth individuals and families there are a number of sophisticated and highly tax-effective strategies designed to leverage the value of the relatively modest estate tax exemption ($3,500,000 in 2009, possibly to be reinstated shortly for 2010 or at least for 2011) and gift tax exemption ($1,000,000) and generation-skipping transfer tax exemption ($3,500,000 in 2009, possibly to be reinstated shortly for 2010 or at least for 2011) to make them worth, in effect, 5- to 25- times their apparent face value.
+For high net worth individuals and families there are a number of sophisticated and highly tax-effective strategies designed to leverage the value of the estate tax exemption ($5,450,000 in 2016) and gift tax exemption ($5,450,000) and generation-skipping transfer tax exemption ($5,450,000 in 2009) to make them worth, in effect, 5- to 25- times their apparent face value.
 Many of these planning techniques are listed in our fee schedule.
 We will suggest and discuss with you those we believe may be appropriate to your situation, and we hope you will inquire about any you have a particular interest in.
 These would normally supplement the basic "package" of estate planning documents.

 In particular there are a broad range of charitable giving strategies that can be designed to provide estate and generation-skipping transfer tax-sheltered benefits to family members and, at the same time, support of your family's customized charitable objectives.